One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking

 \section{Introduction}

 Multi-People Tracking is a well-researched topic where tracking-by-detection has become the {\it de facto} standard.
-Algorithms relying on Intersection-over-Union (IoU) matching to associate detections into trajectories~\citep{ZhangByteTrack2022,Bergmann19a,Wojke17} currently top state-of-the-art benchmarks.
+Algorithms relying on Intersection-over-Union (IoU) matching to associate detections into trajectories~\citep{Zhang22d,Bergmann19a,Wojke17} currently top state-of-the-art benchmarks.
 More recently, learning-based approaches such as transformer-based methods (~\citep{Zeng22b,Meinhardt22}) and graph neural networks (~\citep{Cetintas23}) have been proposed.
-While performance has steadily improved due to the availability of high-quality detectors, association algorithms remain largely handcrafted and highly specialized.
+While performance has steadily improved due to the availability of high-quality detectors, association algorithms remain highly specialized.
 For example, standard monocular association strategies are not equipped to handle multi-view data, and vice versa.

 Single-view models often neglect to exploit the underlying scene structure and only focus on appearance and bounding-box information.
 Multi-view methods incorporate scene structure but often only at detection time to remove the need for association across views.
-Moreover, existing tracking benchmarks focus on short sequences with minimal scene occlusions.
+Moreover, existing tracking benchmarks focus on short sequences with minimal \textbf{scene} occlusions.
 In contrast, real-world applications require handling long sequences with severe occlusions caused by people occluding each other and environmental structures, such as walls and columns, hiding them.
 These occlusions can cause extended disappearances and pose significant challenges to current tracking algorithms.
 While existing benchmarks feature lots of occlusions caused by people hiding each other, scene-induced occlusions remains underexplored.